wesleyburr/subMaldi/README.md

 Update the file name as necessary to whatever the copy you downloaded was set to for versioning.

-Note: if you install from source, and set \code{dependencies = TRUE}, this should all be moot.
+Note: if you install from source, and set **dependencies = TRUE**, this should all be moot.
 This assumes you run the commands exactly as given, in which case, the BioConductor sequence doesn't always seem to work.
 For example,